- Last updated: February 2022

 2.4.
 For applications to be considered the full Online Process must be completed and an application submitted.
 Applicants are provided with applicable Terms and Conditions, including a Privacy Notice, which must be agreed to as part of the application process.

 2.5.
-Pursuant to section 3 below, the allocation process commences during the summer and University accommodation allocations are processed on a first-come, first-served basis, and subject to the availability of room types at the time of allocation.
-Applicants are contacted by e-mail with the outcome of their accommodation application.
+Pursuant to section 3 below, the allocation process commences during the summer and University accommodation allocations are processed primarily on a first-come, first-served basis, and subject to the availability of room types at the time of allocation.
+Applicants are contacted by e-mail after the end of the guarantee period with the outcome of their accommodation application.

 2.6.
-Applicants are expected to accept the offer of a room by the deadline stated in their Offer Email.
-A £200 Deposit is required as part of the acceptance process.
+Applicants are expected to accept the offer of a room by the expiry date stated in their Offer Email.
+A £200 deposit (the “Deposit”) is required as part of the acceptance process.
 If they fail to complete the acceptance process, including payment of the Deposit, their room offer will be rescinded.

 2.9.
 University Accommodation consists of rooms managed by either the University or by a private provider.
 Students who accept University Accommodation managed by a private provider are subject to the terms and conditions of the private provider’s tenancy agreement, which may differ from the terms of the Student Accommodation Licence Agreement for University managed-accommodation.

 3.1.
 Places in University accommodation are allocated according to the University Accommodation Guarantee and the priority categories detailed below.